 1. The Last 100km of The Camino Frances (The French Way)

-The Camino Frances is by far the most popular Camino de Santiago route and the final section of the French Way continues to delight pilgrims from all over the world.
-The last 100km from Sarria to Santiago is the perfect route for first-timers, those seeking a great sense of community and those hoping to enjoy some food and wine in the lively towns and cities along the way.
+The Camino Frances is by far the most popular Camino de Santiago route, and the final section of the French Way continues to delight pilgrims from all over the world.
+The last 100km from Sarria to Santiago is the perfect route for first-timers, those seeking a great sense of community and those hoping to enjoy some food and wine in the lively towns and cities.

 The Camino Frances has been featured in many books and movies about the Camino, including the 2010 film ‘The Way’ starring Martin Sheen.
 The popularity of this particular route along the St James Way has led to a fantastic atmosphere with pilgrims arriving from all over the world.

 The journey begins in Sarria and meanders through elegant medieval towns and the lush countryside.
-Finishing in Santiago de Compostela is the pinnacle of most Caminos and this is no different.
+Finishing in Santiago de Compostela is the pinnacle of most Caminos, which is no different.
 If this is your first Camino, The French Way is for you!
 It’s also worth noting that any pilgrim hoping to get a Compostela certificate at the end of their journey on the St James Way must walk at least 100km of a route.
-This is yet another reason why this section of the Camino Frances is so beloved.
+This is another reason why this section of the Camino Frances is so beloved.

 2. The Portuguese Coastal Way (The Camino Portugues)